parallelbgls/Modbus.Net/Modbus.Net/Modbus.Net/README.md

 ### Machine

-Shows the Hardware PLC or other types of machine and implement a high level send and receive api.
+Shows the Hardware DCS or other types of machine and implement a high level send and receive api.

 ### Job